 - Tag Rules are leveraged to connect SLA Domains to AWS resources using new or existing AWS tags.

-- The Polaris platform provides protection, replication, indexing, and recovery for the instances, volumes, files, and folders that comprise Mabel eCommerce without the need for long running compute instances.
+- The Polaris platform provides protection, replication, indexing, and recovery for the instances, volumes, files, and folders that comprise Mabel eCommerce without the need for long-running compute instances.

 - Instances with a temporary volume attached will exclude protection for that volume without needed to alter the SLA Domain or protection workflow.

 The release of our Rubrik Proven Architecture for Cloud-Native Protection in AWS provides a common reference architecture among Enterprise Architects.
 This paper clearly conveys stakeholder requirements and explains the why behind each design decision.
-This includes the available design options, justification for the option selected, knowing which design qualities were affected, and mitigating intolerable risk.
+This includes the available design options, the justification for the option selected, knowing which design qualities were affected, and mitigating intolerable risk.